I-M-G/java-http-request/README.md

-# java-http-request
+# Sample Java HTTP Request
-Simple boiler-plate for making an HTTP request in Java
+__Simple boiler-plate for making an HTTP request in Java.__